Silicon Valley Semester Program - FAQs

 Who will teach the courses?

-The Robert Day School of Economics and Finance will hire local faculty or send current Claremont Colleges faculty to the Silicon Valley on a weekly basis to teach the academic courses.
+The Robert Day School of Economics and Finance hires Claremont Colleges faculty to teach Silicon Valley Program courses.
 Some courses may incorporate guest lecturers and business practitioners from time to time.
-Please check back for future announcements of faculty members.
+For more information, visit the program’s Courses page

 Can I take my courses credit/no-credit?

-Will my grades be calculated into my CMC GPA?
+Will my grades be calculated into my GPA?

 How much will the program cost?

 The Program Director is working to ensure that all program costs are less than or equal to the cost of attending your home institution.
-Tuition and room charges will be paid to CMC.
+Tuition, room, and activity charges will be paid to CMC.
 Board charges will be assumed by the participant.
 Check the program's cost page for more information.
+[NOTE: some students may be able to live outside of Program-secured housing; in these cases, the room charges will not be billed.]

 Will I receive my financial aid while I'm on the program?